Burnout in Medical Students & Residents: What to Do About It

 Now on to the systemic causes.
 Ultimately, burnout is more of a systemic issue than a personal issue.
 While we must all take responsibility and mitigate it in our own lives, the fact that burnout among medical students, residents, and attending physicians has been consistently rising for decades points to a systemic cause.

 More and more medical schools and residency programs are pushing wellness programs to address this growing issue.
-While these programs may have good intentions, their utility and ultimate benefit is questionable.
-A major point of contention is the fact these programs push an undertone that burnout is the responsibility of the medical student or resident—a failure of individuals to properly self-care, sleep, and mitigate stress.
+While these programs may have good intentions, their utility and ultimate benefit are questionable.
+A major point of contention is that these programs push the message that burnout is the responsibility of the medical student or resident and a failure of individuals to properly self-care, sleep, and mitigate stress.

 Rather, we need to urge our programs and institutions to make meaningful changes.
-Facilitating social support, sleep, and autonomy are areas that, based on the scientific literature, would be beneficial to this growing issue.
+Facilitating social support, sleep, and autonomy are areas that, according to the scientific literature, would be beneficial for this growing issue.

 Facebook